 By Dr Erikson

 If you were to wake up one day and see that your skin was covered in a strange rash, you would probably rush off to your doctor (GP).
-He may look at it and declare that he doesn’t know what it is, or how to treat it, and would refer you to see a dermatologist.
+He may look at it and declare that he doesn’t know what it is, or how to treat it, and would refer you to see a dermatologist such as columbia dermatology sc.
 Now read this quote taken from a text written 2000+ years ago in ancient China.
 “Whenever those in the state are afflicted with [skin] illnesses, with ulcers on the head or with wounds to the body, he [the chief physician] visits them, and then sends them to physicians with an appropriate specialty to cure them.”
 (Rites of Zhou, 300-200 BCE).
 It sounds pretty similar to our modern society, doesn’t it?